liuxingao/qiskit-sdk-py/README.md

 ### PIP Installation

-the fast way to install QISKit is using PIP tool (Python package manager):
+The fast way to install QISKit is using PIP tool (Python package manager):

 ```
     pip install qiskit